nijatismayilzada/RevolutAccountManager/README.md

 * Application starts at 8081 port.

-* Go back to Revolut Transaction Manager to continue on the guide: https://github.com/nijatismayilzada/RevolutTransactionManager
+* Go back to Bank Transaction Manager to continue on the guide: https://github.com/nijatismayilzada/bank-transaction-manager